How to Create a Moodle Quiz: Step-by-Step Guide

 The logic of Moodle is also something you need to get used to: before you can create a quiz, you have to adjust the course and set the parameters for the quiz and each question.
 As a result, the process takes more time than you might expect.

 iSpring Suite can help to solve this task quicker and easier.
-With this toolkit, you create an interactive quiz in a single window without jumping from one page to another.
+With this tool, you create an interactive quiz in a single window without jumping from one page to another.
 The published quiz is fully compatible with Moodle and adapts to any screen size.
 Here’s an example of a quiz made with iSpring Suite:

 Let’s create a quiz in iSpring Suite with the same sample questions we’ve already used for Moodle to compare the tools.